dishanfernando91/dishanfernando91/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-A MERN stack application for a local Sports Club.
+- 🔭 Working on a MERN stack application for a local sports club.
-- 🌱 I’m currently learning ...
-Python and ML.
+- 🌱 Currently trying to master Node and React while approaching the world of Data Science and ML.